hsokooti/RegNet/README.md

 3. Set some voxels to be zero randomly for each image.
 4. Dilate the binary image for `deform_exp_setting['Np_dilateEdge']` iteration by using a random structure element for each image.
 5. Fill the binary dilated image with a DVF generated from the single-frequency method.
 6. Smooth the DVF with a Gaussian kernel with standard deviation of `deform_exp_setting['sigmaRange_dilatedEdge']`.
-The sigma is relatively small which lead to higher spatial frequency in comparison with the filled DVF.
+The sigma is relatively small which leads to a higher spatial frequency in comparison with the filled DVF.
-By varying the sigma value and `deform_exp_setting['BsplineGridSpacing_dilatedEdge']` in filled DVF, different spatial frequencies will be mixed together.
+By varying the sigma value and `deform_exp_setting['BsplineGridSpacing_dilatedEdge']` in the filled DVF, different spatial frequencies will be mixed together.

 ![alt text](Documentation/SyntheticDVF_MixedFreq.png "Mixed Frequency")
 <p align="center">Figure 2: Mixed Frequency.</p>